Noose Pose

 Once you have your balance, take a breath and twist your torso 90 degrees to the right on an exhalation.
 Twist far enough until the back of your left armpit presses against the outside of the right thigh just above the knee.

-Lean your knees a bit forward to help you.
-Put your right hand on the floor next to you to help you balance.
+Lean your knees slightly forward to help you.
+Place your right hand on the floor beside you for balance.

 Step Three